linz/basemaps/docs/deployment.md

 ## Deployment Rollback

-If a Deployment Breaks Badly, don't try to fix that on the fly, this risk of introducing more errors and downtime.
-The fastest way is to rollback to previous release immediately and fix the problem before next release.
+If a deployment breaks production, don't try to fix it on the fly, this risks introducing more errors and downtime.
+The fastest way to ensure production is stable again is to roll back to the previous release immediately and then focus on fixing the problem before the next release.

-As Basemaps deployments are managed with github actions, every release will bundle the release packages and deployment in the github action automatically.
-So, it is very simple for use to roll back to previous release as all the previous deployment are remained in the github actions history.
-Please use the following steps to trigger a deployment roll when needed.
+As Basemaps deployments are managed with GitHub Actions, every release will bundle the release packages and deployment in the GitHub Action run automatically.
+So, it is very simple for us to roll back to a previous release as all the previous deployments remain in history.
+Please use the following steps to trigger a roll back when needed.

-- Open the basemaps deployments page - https://github.com/linz/basemaps/deployments
+- Open the Basemaps Deployments page - https://github.com/linz/basemaps/deployments
 - Choose the environment that needs to be rolled back
-- Open the workflow run for a older release
+- Open the workflow run for an older release

 ![Workflow runs for older releases](./static/workflow-run.png | width=400)

-- Select `Build / deploy-prod (push)` workflow and rerun the it to roll back to previous release.
+- Select the `Build / deploy-prod (push)` workflow and re-run it to roll back to a previous release.